Rule 3: You’ve come a long way, baby

 1. Treat every firearm as if it is loaded.

-2. Never point a functional firearm at anything you are not willing to destroy.
+2. Never point a functional firearm at anything you are not willing to shoot.

 3. Keep your finger off the trigger, up alongside the frame, till you have made a conscious decision to fire.